nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf52/features.rst

 Bluetooth Mesh networking allows one-to-one, one-to-many, and many-to-many communication, using the Bluetooth LE protocol to exchange messages between the mesh nodes in the network.

 The |NCS| contains a variety of :ref:`bt_mesh_samples` that target nRF52 Series devices.
-In addition, you can run the :ref:`Bluetooth Mesh samples <zephyr:bluetooth-samples>` that are included from Zephyr.
+In addition, you can run the :zephyr:code-sample-category:`bluetooth` samples that are included from Zephyr.

 For available libraries, see :ref:`bt_mesh` (|NCS|) and :ref:`zephyr:bluetooth_mesh` (Zephyr).
 See the :ref:`ug_bt_mesh` user guide for information about how to use the supplied libraries and work with Bluetooth Mesh.